14 Entertaining DIY Cat Toys to Keep Them Busy

 Conclusion

-Sometimes, all you need is something simple — like the lid from your milk jug or a shoelace — and your cat will love it!
+Sometimes, all you need is something simple — like the lid from your milk jug or a shoelace — and your cat will have a toy they love!

 Some of these projects are also eco-friendly because you’ll recycle materials for these toys.
 But regardless of whether the toys are old or new, the most fun that you can have is to watch your cat having a fantastic time playing.